micha-sky/micha-sky.github.io/_posts/2015-12-23-ruby-strings-and-symbols.markdown

 => false
 {% endhighlight %}

-the other thing is that strings are mutable objects but symbols aren't
+the other thing is that strings are mutable objects but symbols aren't. also each string has its own place in memory allocated. symbols share same space in heap